Ryōgoku

 Ryōgoku (両国) is a district in Sumida, Tokyo.
 It is surrounded by various districts in Sumida, Chūō, and Taitō wards: Yokoami, Midori, Chitose, Higashi Nihonbashi, and Yanagibashi.

+History

 In 1659, the Ryōgoku Bridge was built, spanning the Sumida River just upstream of its confluence with the Kanda River.
-Its name, meaning "two provinces," came from its joining Edo (the forerunner of Tokyo in Musashi Province) and Shimōsa Province.
+Its name, meaning "two provinces", came from its joining Edo (the forerunner of Tokyo in Musashi Province) and Shimōsa Province.
 The district derived its name from that of the bridge.

 The Forty-seven rōnin avenged the death of their lord, Asano Naganori, by breaking into the mansion of his enemy, Kira Yoshinaka, in 1703.
 Part of the mansion has been preserved in a public park in Ryōgoku.

+At 2 a.m. on 26 January 1881, a fire broke out in Ryōgoku.
+Due to strong seasonal winds, the fire spread throughout Tokyo and destroyed over 10,000 buildings.
+The fire was the largest of the Meiji era.

 Ryōgoku Station in the neighboring Yokoami district was opened in 1904, bringing rail transportation to the area.

-It is regarded as the heartland of professional sumo.
-Most training stables or heya are based there.
-The first Ryōgoku Kokugikan stadium for sumo was completed in 1909.
-The present one was built in 1985 in the Yokoami district north of Ryōgoku.
-Three of professional sumo's six annual official tournaments take place there.